Arellano–Bond estimator: Instrument matrix

 These moment conditions are only valid when the error term $u_{it}$ has no serial correlation.
 If serial correlation is present, then the Arellano–Bond estimator can still be used under some circumstances, but deeper lags will be required.
 For example, if the error term $u_{it}$ is correlated with all terms $u_{it-s}$ for s$\leq$S (as would be the case if $u_{it}$ were a MA(S) process), it would be necessary to use only lags of $y_{it}$ of depth S + 1 or greater as instruments.

 System GMM

 When the variance of the individual effect term across individual observations is high, or when the stochastic process $y_{it}$ is close to being a random walk, then the Arellano–Bond estimator may perform very poorly in finite samples.
 This is because the lagged dependent variables will be weak instruments in these circumstances.
+The "GMM-SYS" or "System GMM" estimator is a system that contains both the levels and the first difference equations.
+It provides an alternative to the standard first difference GMM estimator.

 Blundell and Bond (1998) derived a condition under which it is possible to use an additional set of moment conditions.
 These additional moment conditions can be used to improve the small sample performance of the Arellano–Bond estimator.
 Specifically, they advocated using the moment conditions: